-The radial and ulnar arteries give off branches to form superficial and deep palmar arches.
-The ulnar artery usually supplies the medial aspect of the index finger and the third, fourth and fifth finger.
-The thumb and the lateral half of the index finger are supplied by the branches given off by the radial artery.
+The radial and ulnar arteries branch out to form superficial and deep palmar arches (see image).
+The ulnar artery usually supplies the medial aspect of the index, third, fourth, and fifth fingers.
+The thumb and lateral half of the index finger are supplied by the branches of the radial artery.

 The superficial palmar arch lies superficial to the flexor tendons and deep into the palmar aponeurosis.
 The deep palmar arch lies deep to the flexor tendons and above the metacarpal bones.

 The palmar carpal branch of the ulnar artery anastomoses with the palmar carpal branch of the radial artery on the palmar surface of the hand.

 The dorsal carpal branch of the ulnar artery anastomoses with the dorsal carpal branch of the radial artery on the dorsal surface of the hand and forms an arch.
 This arch branches into the dorsal metacarpal arteries, which further divide into dorsal digital arteries.

 The deep palmar branch of the ulnar artery anastomoses with the continuation of the radial artery to form the deep palmar arch.
 It supplies the deep palm, including the carpal and metacarpal bones, adjacent muscles of the hand, and the metacarpophalangeal, proximal interphalangeal, and radioulnar joints.
 Its branches include the palmar metacarpal arteries, recurrent branches, and perforating branches (the connection between the deep and dorsal circulations of the hand).

 The ulnar artery terminates by forming the superficial palmar arch.
 Here, it anastomoses with the superficial palmar branch of the radial artery.
 It supplies the superficial palm, palmar surface of the digits (excluding the thumb), and the dorsum of the distal phalangeal segments of digits two to five.